Park Avenue was built in 1880 for rugby and cricket. Bradford Park Avenue AFC was formed in 1907 and was elected to the Football League in 1908.

 Digging out the dug-outs

-In September 2015, Jason Wood and Neville Gabie return to the site for a further week’s work.
-This year will involve excavations of other parts of the former football ground, including the dug outs, demonstrations of geophysical surveying techniques, and examination of objects and other historical memorabilia.
-Alongside the archaeologists will be several artists working in response to the discoveries, history and context of the football club.
+In September 2015, Jason Wood and Neville Gabie returned to the site for a further week’s work.
+This involved excavations of other parts of the former football ground, including the dug outs, demonstrations of geophysical surveying techniques, and examination of objects and other historical memorabilia.
+Alongside the archaeologists were several artists working in response to the discoveries, history and context of the football club.

-Department of Archaeological Sciences, Bradford University will demonstrate their work on Friday 11th September as part of the National Science Festival.
+Department of Archaeological Sciences, Bradford University demonstrated their work on Friday 11th September as part of the National Science Festival.

-National Heritage Open Days event on Friday 11th and Saturday 12th September, with guided walks around the site on both days.
-Everyone is welcome to visit and please bring a story, object, photograph, or memory to share.
+National Heritage Open Days event occurred on Friday 11th and Saturday 12th September, with guided walks around the site on both days.

 Archaeology: Jason Wood, Rob Nichols